golemfactory/golem-js/docs/PLUGINS.md

 The SDK supports both synchronous and asynchronous plugins.
 You can register all of them using the `GolemNetwork.use` method, and they will be initialized sequentially in the order they were registered.

+## Dear developers!

+### Become a Golem Network Creator

-We hope you find this guide helpful and enjoy contributing to the Golem Network!
+We hope you find this guide helpful and enjoy contributing to the Golem Network.
 Happy coding!

+### Community developed plugins

+Here's the list of plugins developed by Golem's Community.

+> Let us know about your plugins so we can feature them in our documentation.